Purnjanam/Born Again Southwark Playhouse

 Black-i Oval House Theatre October 2010

-Black-i is Sharon’s first full length play.
-It was given a rehearsed reading at Kali Theatre’s Talk Back Festivalat Rich Mix, London in May 2009 at the culmination of Kali’s Writer Development Programme.
+Black-i was Sharon’s first full length play.
+It was given a rehearsed reading at Kali Theatre’s Talk Back Festival at Rich Mix, London in May 2009 at the culmination of Kali’s Writer Development Programme.
 She is a graduate of the MA in Playwriting at Birmingham University.
-Her short play After was presented at Hampstead Theatre in February 2010 in Angle Theatre’s Start Night, QuadrANGLE.
+Her short play After was presented at Hampstead Theatre in February 2010 in Angle Theatre's Start Night, QuadrANGLE.
 Her story Lady Play was broadcast on Radio 4 as the Afternoon Reading in Opening Lines 2007 and she has produced award-winning short films.
+She has attended the Critical Mass Writing Programme at the Royal Court Theatre and was short-listed for Theatre 503’s Five.

 A Thin Red Line Community Tour 2007